-Statewide 89% of single females with children report moderate to high effects of COVID-19.
+89% of single females with children report moderate to high effects of COVID-19.

-Statewide, 22% of all households needed child care compared to 25% in Region 7.
-For households below the ALICE threshold the need is about (32%), yet only 11% were able to keep their pre-pandemic provider.
+To work, 22% of all households needed child care.
+More so for low-income homes - 39% for households in poverty and 25% of ALICE households.
+Yet, only 21% were able to keep their pre-pandemic provider.
 Statewide, 47% of the household started taking care of children at home - partially facilitated by job loss.
-Among households that depended on childcare, statewide 22% lost all or part of their work hour.
+Among households that depended on childcare, 22% lost all or part of their work hour.
 Even more, 33% with a single female head of household lost work due to child care issues.